yvantran/CPP_Learning_Project/README.md

 You can build and execute the program from VSCode, as usual.

-Otherwise, to build it from a terminal, place yourself inside the top-level directory of the project, and use the following commands:
+If you want to build it from a terminal, place yourself inside the top-level directory of the project, and use the following commands:
 ```
 mkdir build
 cd build